strapi/documentation/docusaurus/docs/dev-docs/backend-customization/webhooks.md

 <details>
 <summary>Payload formats for Strapi v4.11.3 vs. Strapi v4.11.4</summary>

-In versions v4.11.3 the webhook payload has the following structure:
+In Strapi v4.11.3 the webhook payload has the following structure:

 ```json
 {